-Child Restraint Deficiencies (CRD) are near the bottom of an analysis of top fatality causes in Alabama with only five fatalities.
+Child Restraint Deficiencies (CRD) are near the bottom of an analysis of top fatality causes in Alabama.
 This reflects the extreme efforts that have gone into child protection by several agencies throughout the state.
-Special emphasis is given to children who are quite vulnerable if not properly restrained, and the importance of maintaining all of the child restraint programs is clear.
+Special emphasis is given to children, who are quite vulnerable if not properly restrained, and the importance of maintaining all child restraint programs is clear.
 One of the most effective ways of reducing fatalities is to increase restraint use, and this example will be used to further illustrate the problem identification process that is applied to all potential countermeasures.
 Inspection events can positively change parents' and caregivers' attitude towards installing child restraints correctly by improving their knowledge.